Inducibility of 4-vertex tournaments

-\end{theorem} Note that the asymptotic statement that $i(C_4)=\frac12$ is also proved in~\cite{bozyk2020inducibility}, with a proof very similar to the one we provide in the next section.
-Flag algebra computations indicate that a similar statement is also true for $C_5$, $C_6$, $C_7$ and $C_8$, and we conjecture it is true for all $k$.
-Observe that for $k\ge 5$ and even $n\ge k$, $C_n$ contains more copies of $C_k$ than the other members of $\C_n$, so our conjectured class of extremal tournaments is a bit smaller here. \begin{conjecture} For all $k\ge 5$ and $n\ge k$, the unique $n$-vertex tournaments maximizing $I(C_k,T)$ are the tournaments $C_n$. \end{conjecture}
+\end{theorem} Note that the asymptotic statement that $i(C_4)=\frac12$ is also proved in~\cite{MR3549509} and~\cite{bozyk2020inducibility}, with proofs very similar to the one we provide in the next section.
+Our contribution here is the proof of the exact construction.
+Numeric bounds from flag algebra computations indicate that a similar statement may also be true for $C_5$, $C_6$, $C_7$ and $C_8$, and we conjecture it is true for all $k$.
+See the discussion at the end of this paper for a few more details on this.
+Observe that for $k\ge 5$ and even $n\ge k$, $C_n$ contains more copies of $C_k$ than the other members of $\C_n$, so our conjectured extremal tournament is unique for $k\ge 5$. \begin{conjecture} For all $k\ge 5$ and $n\ge k$, the unique $n$-vertex tournaments maximizing $I(C_k,T)$ are the tournaments $C_n$. \end{conjecture}

-The only tournaments on $4$ vertices left are the two tournaments $C_3^-$ and $C_3^+$.
+The only tournaments on $4$ vertices left to consider are the two tournaments $C_3^-$ and $C_3^+$.
 As one gets $C_3^-$ from $C_3^+$ by reversal of all arcs, the tournaments extremal for $C_3^-$ are precisely the reversals of the tournaments extremal for $C_3^+$, so it suffices to only study $C_3^+$.
-Consider the following construction of a tournament $T_n$ on $n$ vertices.
+Consider the following probabilistic construction of a tournament $\tilde{T}_n$ on $n$ vertices which was discovered independently by Burgher and Burke, and in~\cite{bozyk2020inducibility} with an almost matching upper bound via the flag algebra method.
 For some fixed $\alpha\in (0,1)$, partition the vertices into two sets $H_n$ (for high out-degree) and $L_n$ (for low out-degree) of size $\lceil\alpha n\rceil$ and $\lfloor (1-\alpha)n\rfloor$, respectively.